cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 #### Text-based jump tables

 In Mindustry 8, it is possible to [read character values from a string](MINDUSTRY-8.markdown#reading-characters-from-strings) at a given index in a single operation.
-This allows encoding instruction addresses into strings, instead of building actual jump tables out of jump instruction.
+This allows encoding instruction addresses into strings instead of building actual jump tables out of jump instruction.
 The following prerequisites need to be met for this optimization to be applied:

 * The [target](SYNTAX-5-OTHER.markdown#option-target) must be set to version `8` or higher.
 * The [symbolic labels](SYNTAX-5-OTHER.markdown#option-symbolic-labels) option must be inactive.